Seraaron/agora/srd/Wounds and Scars.md

 > - Cracked skull (Wit) → Metal-plate in skull
 > - Broken legs (Fin) → Depressed

-#imp Scarring can affect you both physically and psychologically: **Once a wound has become a scar the way that it affects you afterwards is up to you,** _like any other condition_.
+#important Scarring can affect you both physically and psychologically: **Once a wound has become a scar the way that it affects you afterwards is up to you,** _like any other condition_.

 ##### Cosmetic Scars